balanced/balanced-docs/overview/includes/faq.rst

 What are the terms of service for a marketplace?
 ------------------------------------------------

-Marketplaces must agree to the Balanced Marketplace Agreement.
+Marketplaces must agree to the ``Balanced Marketplace Agreement``.
 And important term in the agreement is that the marketplace must include a snippet of terms and conditions in its own Terms of Service which covers the relationship between the marketplace's customer and